 These contracts are a great way to test the waters for SEO services, or if you need a team of specialists to work on a custom SEO campaign.
-They have a clear beginning and end point, and a set number of deliverables that you’ll be paying for.
+They have a clear beginning and endpoint, and a set number of deliverables that you’ll be paying for.

 These are typically where you’ll start if you’re working with an SEO agency.
-This is because there’s typically an upfront cost associated at the beginning of any engagement, which covers a one-time on-site audit & technical SEO analysis.
+This is because there’s typically an upfront cost associated at the beginning of any engagement, which covers a one-time on-site SEO audit & technical SEO analysis.

 SEO project-based contracts are also handy if you need help on a technical project, such as a site migration, custom work done, or need to recover from a Google penalty.

-Monthly SEO retainers are one of the most common ongoing SEO pricing models.
+Monthly SEO services are one of the most common ongoing SEO pricing models.
 With a monthly retainer, you pay the agency or consultant a fixed amount per month, and they’ll handle all of your SEO needs on a regular basis.